The ongoing mystery around Michael Schumacher's condition following his tragic skiing accident

 That's not to say that everyone has been so accepting of the family's protection of Michael.
 In 2023, German magazine 'Die Aktuelle' made headlines around the world after publishing an exclusive interview with Schumacher.
 The only problem was the interview was fabricated and generated by AI.
 The family labeled the stunt 'disrespectful' and as of April 2023 have been pursuing legal action against the publishers.

 Another violation of the family's privacy emerged in June 2024, when three men were arrested for allegedly attempting to blackmail Corinna for €12.5 million (approximately £10.8 million or $13.2 million) in exchange for not releasing "compromising information" about the family.
-If convicted, they could face up to 15 years in prison, according to Sky Sports.
+Per the Guardian, German prosecutors have brought charges against the three men, with sentences of up to 15 years on the table if convicted.

 Schumacher, despite all the setbacks, is still a part of his family's life as much as possible, and reportedly was in attendance of his daughter Gina's (right) wedding in Majorca in late September 2024.
 Guests were reportedly banned from taking their phones to the wedding amid reports the seven-time F1 champion was present, The Daily Mail reports, reinforcing the family's protection of their patriarch's condition.